Doenet/assignment-viewer/README.md

-# Doenet assignment builder
+# Doenet assignment viewer

-Build and view assignments from questions written in DoenetML
+View assignments from questions written in DoenetML